joedolson/my-tickets/src/readme.txt

 * Bug fix: Apply cart styling in admin cart creation.
 * Bug fix: Send Playground preview link to page list rather than direct to edit, as page ID not dependable.
 * Bug fix: Add to cart was hidden if ticket count selector changed to `select` input.
+* Bug fix: Reports of purchases with multiple ticket types only listed the last type purchased.

 = 2.0.0 =